mathesar-foundation/mathesar-wiki/projects/2023-07-backend-fixes.md

 ## Risks
 - Finishing the tasks too early
 	- The prefered risk, since I can then pick up additional work
-- Not finish the tasks in time
+- Not finishing the tasks in time
 	- The worse risk, since not finishing in time will either leave work unfinished or interfere with the break period (and/or next cycle)

 ## Resources